Wenzel/docker-kdesrc-build/README.md

 * run the container
 * run `/bin/bash`

+You will find the `kdesrc-build` repository cloned in your home directory.
+You can run `./kdesrc-build/kdesrc-build` to start the build.

 ## Run the Plasma Desktop

 ### 1 - Using a shared X11 socket